davedoesdev/davedoesdev/posts/vu-meter.md

 -----

 [XOSD](http://sourceforge.net/projects/libxosd/) does the real work here.
-It displays text anywhere on your X desktop and it looks like an skool TV/VCR's display.
+It displays text anywhere on your X desktop and it looks like an old skool TV/VCR's display.

 XOSD is a library to build into your own projects. [xosdd](http://phintsan.kapsi.fi/xosdd.html) puts XOSD into a daemon which listens on a named pipe for